reactjs/react.dev/content/docs/reference-react-component.md

 * If you want to **"mirror" a prop in the state**, consider either making a component [fully controlled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-controlled-component) or [fully uncontrolled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-uncontrolled-component-with-a-key) instead.
 Both of these solutions are simpler and lead to fewer bugs.

 You can find more guidance for whether to use `getDerivedStateFromProps()` in [this paragraph](/blog/2018/06/07/you-probably-dont-need-derived-state.html#when-to-use-derived-state).
+If you decide to use it after all, note that it doesn't have access to the component instance (because it's a static method).
+If it needs some helper functions, you can extract them outside the component class, and keep them pure too.
+If it seems like it needs access to `this.setState()`, it probably means you either forget it needs to *return* the state, or you're keeping something in the state that can be calculated in the `render()` method instead.

 Note that this method is fired on *every* render, regardless of the cause.
 This is in contrast to `UNSAFE_componentWillReceiveProps`, which only fires when the parent causes a re-render and not as a result of a local `setState`.